 - a.
 Nonspendable amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact. - b.
-Restricted amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments. - c.
-Committed amounts that can be used only for specific purposes determined by a formal decision of the District's Board, which is the highest level of decision-making authority for the District. - d.
+Restricted amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments.

+- c.
 Assigned amounts that do not meet the criteria to be classified as restricted or committed but that are intended to be used for specific purposes.
-Under the District's adopted policy, only the District Board may assign amounts for specified purposes. - e.
+Under the District's adopted policy, only the District Board may assign amounts for specified purposes. - d.
 Unassigned all other spendable amounts.